zhaojj2209/tp/docs/UserGuide.md

 ### 4.4 Income

-An **income** represents *you receiving money for something*.
+An **income** represents you *receiving money for something*.
-It could be your internship allowance, prize money you won from a pitching competition, or even red packets that you receive over Chinese New Year.
+It could be your internship allowance, prize money you won from a pitch competition, or even red packets that you received over Chinese New Year.

 To help you manage your finances, Fine\$\$e records the following information about each of your incomes:
 1. **Title**: A descriptive title, to remind you what the income was about.